peterhough/rapid-php/README.md

     php composer.phar self-update
     php composer.phar install

-Then point your VirtualHost at /public setting APPLICATION_ENV to development will enable debug mode in Slim
+Then point your VirtualHost at /public
+Setting APPLICATION_ENV to development will enable debug mode in Slim.

     <VirtualHost *:80>
         ServerName localhost